 My mother’s life story though is one of increased risk.
 Today she would be a mother that we would watch carefully, surround with support and vigilance.
 She grew up in the foster care system.
 The child of an affair between two individuals who were self-medicating for their mental health issues.
 The result of which ultimately ended their lives years later, victims of the complications of addiction.

 My mother didn’t know her father until she was 18.
 Less than a year after finding him, he died from complications of alcoholism.
 Somewhere in that mix she met my father, became pregnant with me, and was married.
 It’s no surprise to us in 2017 that her mental health was in danger before I was ever born.

 Since becoming a doula, the awareness for perinatal mood disorders in my work with families has been a focus of my ongoing education.

-According to Postpartum Progress, about 20% of new mothers or 1.3 million individuals each year will suffer from a postpartum mood disorder.
-The Journal of Affective Disorders reports that postpartum anxiety may be more common than postpartum depression among pregnant and newly delivered mothers.
-Postpartum Post-Traumatic Stress Disorder may affect up to 9% of new mothers, and those who have experienced a traumatic birth are at an increased risk according to Postpartum Support International.
+According to Postpartum Progress, about 20% of those who have given birth recently, or 1.3 million individuals each year will suffer from a postpartum mood disorder.
+The Journal of Affective Disorders reports that postpartum anxiety may be more common than postpartum depression among pregnant and newly delivered individuals.
+Postpartum Post-Traumatic Stress Disorder may affect up to 9% of new parents, and those who have experienced a traumatic birth are at increased risk according to Postpartum Support International.
 Although postpartum psychosis is frequently talked about, the incidence is much lower at 1 to 2 women affected out of every 1000 births.

 In the links provided above, you can find more information and support.